5¢ Makes Sense and #HearOurEdStories

 about raising the federal education budget in the United

 States.
-Our goal is to increase federal education
+Our long term goal is to increase federal education

 investments to 5 percent of the budget.
 The campaign’s